 Question Response Solution or differentiation What is their desired outcome of their behaviour?
-Is there any other way they could get their desired outcome using valued behaviours, such as asking, negotiating etc.?
+Is there any other way they could get their desired outcome using pro-social behaviours, such as asking, negotiating etc.?
 What is the motivation to behave anti- socially?
 What gains or benefits practically or emotionally are achieved through the behaviour?
-What is the motivation to behave in a helpful and positive way?
-Is there any practical or emotional benefit or incentive to behaving in a helpful and positive way?
+What is the motivation to behave pro-socially?
+Is there any practical or emotional benefit or incentive to behaving pro-socially?
 What are the expected consequences?
 Is there certainty established through protective consequences?
 Are these used without time limitation?
 Do they prefer the consequence to the experience they have attempted to avoid?
-How can I impact the child's beliefs or values?
-What helpful and positive experiences have you identified that will impact positively on their understanding, motivation, beliefs and values resulting in valuedl conscious behaviour?
+How can I impact on the child's beliefs or values?
+What pro-social experiences have you identified that will impact positively on their understanding, motivation, beliefs and values resulting in pro-social conscious behaviour?